 The ruins of the Lashkari Bazar extend for 1.4 kilometers along the river (north-south) in an area as wide as 600 meters (east-west), and include hundreds of residential and military structures made of mud-brick.
 Among the surviving structures are three large fortified palaces (North, Central and South) built over a cliff overlooking the river.
 The remains were partially excavated between 1949 and 1951 by the French Archaeological Delegation (DAFA - Délégation Archéologique Française en Afghanistan).
+Today, the modern city of Lashkargah to the north has encroached on the archaeological site, with much of the enclosed garden areas being built over and modern habitations abutting the walls of the three great palaces.

 The Northern Palace